Rationalize the digital estate

 The complete rationalization of a large digital estate is prone to risk and can suffer delays because of its complexity.
 The assumption behind the incremental approach is that delayed decisions stagger the load on the business to reduce the risk of roadblocks.
 Over time, this approach creates an organic model for developing the processes and experience required to make qualified rationalization decisions more efficiently.

 Inventory: Reduce discovery data points

-Few organizations invest the time, energy, and expense in maintaining an accurate, real-time inventory of the full digital estate.
-Loss, theft, refresh cycles, and employee on-boarding often justify detailed asset tracking of end-user devices.
-However, the ROI of maintaining an accurate server and application inventory in a traditional, on-premises datacenter is often low.
-Most IT organizations have other more pressing issues to address than tracking the usage of fixed assets in a datacenter.
+Few organizations invest the time, energy, and expense in maintaining an accurate real-time inventory of the full digital estate.
+Loss, theft, refresh cycles, and employee onboarding often justify detailed asset tracking of end-user devices.
+The ROI of maintaining an accurate server and application inventory in a traditional, on-premises datacenter is often low.
+Most IT organizations have more urgent issues to address than tracking the usage of fixed assets in a datacenter.

 In a cloud transformation, inventory directly correlates to operating costs.
 Accurate inventory data is required for proper planning.
 Unfortunately, current environmental scanning options can delay decisions by weeks or months.
 Fortunately, a few tricks can accelerate data collection.

 Agent-based scanning is the most frequently cited delay.
 The robust data that's required for a traditional rationalization can often only be collected with an agent running on each asset.
 This dependency on agents often slows progress, because it can require feedback from security, operations, and administration functions.

 In an incremental rationalization process, an agentless solution could be used for an initial discovery to accelerate early decisions.
 Depending on the level of complexity in the environment, an agent-based solution might still be required, but it can be removed from the critical path to business change.